MGAPS/mgaps-website/static/teaching.md

 Skillsets ([http://www.mcgill.ca/skillsets/](http://www.mcgill.ca/skillsets/)) also offers teaching workshops through the Learn to Teach (LTT) initiative.

-##### Rent clickers for your tutorials sessions

-Student Response System (or 'clickers') are wireless devices enabling you to ask questions to students and to collect the answers in real time, which can help creating a dynamical learning environment [https://www.mcgill.ca/tpulse/clickers/](https://www.mcgill.ca/tpulse/clickers/).

 #### Resources outside campus

 ##### Attend a SALTISE workshop